 Georgetown University prohibits retaliation, harassment, or other adverse action against an individual for making a complaint in good faith, assisting in an investigation, opposing harassment or otherwise exercising rights protected by law.
 It also prohibits taking any adverse academic or employment related action against an individual based on an unsubstantiated allegation or rumor of harassment.
 Retaliation should be reported promptly to the Office of Institutional Diversity, Equity, and Affirmative Action and may result in disciplinary action up to and including dismissal.

-Interpretive Guidance (including regarding Caste-Based Discrimination)
+Interpretive Guidance (including regarding Antisemitism, Caste-Based Discrimination, and Islamophobia)

 Covered discrimination based on race, color, national origin, and/or religion may include, for example, discrimination involving: racial, ethnic, or ancestral slurs or stereotypes; an accent or name commonly associated with particular shared ancestry or ethnic characteristics; and personal appearance, including skin color, physical features, or style of dress that reflects both ethnic and religious traditions.